 - No Arts carousel

-- Some subjects such as Science and English may start GCSE work in the Summer term of Year 9 to accomodate the increased content attached to the new GCSEs.
+- Core subjects (Science, Mathematics, English) may start GCSE work in Year 9 to accommodate the increased content attached to the new GCSEs.

 How does the modular curriculum work?

 In addition to the subjects outlined above, there are two opportunities each week for students not studying Spanish as a second language to opt into a wide range of modular courses.

 Most modules are taught in 9 week blocks, after which time students are asked to make new choices.
 A few modules require students to commit for the entire year.

 - An early taster of the GCSE and A level courses offered at Key Stage 4 & 5, e.g. Media Studies, Dance, Business Studies or Psychology.

 - Extra stretch and challenge – Level 2 Extended Project Qualification (EPQ) is an increasingly popular choice.
 There is also an opportunity to earn a Bronze Crest Award in Science.